Eva Longoria's son stole the show (and took a nap) at Paris Fashion Week

 He’s a natural!

 Eva Longoria’s 1-year-old son, Santiago, made a surprise appearance on the runway during Paris Fashion Week — and he may have stolen the show.
-The actress held him in her arms at the end of the “Le Defile L’Oreal Paris” show over the weekend, beaming with pride.
+The actress, beaming with pride, held him in her arms at the end of the “Le Defile L’Oreal Paris” show over the weekend.

 Santiago looked adorably chic for the occasion, dressed in a monogrammed green sweater layered over a collared shirt, stylish pants and tiny, gray boots.